 I have a broad range of aesthetic references.
-The most common are Familial artifacts, meaning images of my ancestors, familial objects, the color palette of the places and people who raised me.
+The most common are familial artifacts, meaning images of my ancestors, familial objects, the color palette of the places and people who raised me.

 The Ashante People in Ghana is a reference, as they made up a large percentage of slaves transported to the American South.
 I have a Ghanaian family, so I understand the culture.
 These references reflect the black American experience of not fully knowing your origin.